Persist the DB

 Once the container starts up, open the app and add a few items to your todo list.

 Stop and remove the container for the todo app.
-Use the Dashboard or
+Use Docker Desktop or

 docker ps